Special offer

 3 min read

 You may choose to pay your employees overtime pay when they work extra hours.
 In many workplaces, overtime pay depends on what’s outlined in the employment contract.
-Organisations may also refer to government guidance for information on working time limits and pay considerations.
-As an employer, it’s important to know how to calculate overtime pay if there is a need for your employees to work extra hours.
+Organisations may choose to review publicly available government guidance for general information on working time limits and pay considerations.
+Employers often find it helpful to understand common approaches to calculating overtime pay when additional hours are required.

 Ready to get started?